mhofmann-itnovum/docs-alfresco/search-enterprise/latest/install/index.md

 [Alfresco Model Namespace-Prefix Mapping](https://github.com/AlfrescoLabs/model-ns-prefix-mapping){:target="_blank"}

-Copy the [JAR deployment](https://github.com/AlfrescoLabs/model-ns-prefix-mapping/releases/download/1.0.0/model-ns-prefix-mapping-1.0.0.jar){:target="_blank"} file for this module from to your local Alfresco Repository deployment.
+Copy the [JAR deployment](https://github.com/AlfrescoLabs/model-ns-prefix-mapping/releases/download/1.0.0/model-ns-prefix-mapping-1.0.0.jar){:target="_blank"} file for this module to your local Alfresco Repository deployment.
 You can find instructions on how to deploy a Simple JAR Alfresco Repository module in [Simple Module (JAR)](https://docs.alfresco.com/content-services/2.0/develop/extension-packaging/#simplemodule){:target="_blank"}.

 Once this module is installed, JSON mapping file can be obtained using following URL: